sparkapi/sparkql/GRAMMAR.md

 The core of the filtering system, the expression requires a field, a condition and criteria for comparing the value of the field to the value(s) of the condition.
 The result of evaluating the expression on a resource is a true of false for matching the criteria.
+We are separating functions and arithmetic based on if we are acting on the field side or the literal side.
+This is to allow literal folding on the literal side and to prevent unnecessary checks to see if a field is in the expression.

 ```